Nek5000/NekDoc/source/problem_setup/filter.rst

   {\bf \tilde u} = G * {\bf u} = (F \otimes F \otimes F) {\bf u}.

 :Important:
-  The filtered wavelengths depend on the local element size, so the filtering operation is **NOT** uniform across the domain.
+  The filtered wavelengths depend on the local element size, so the filtering operation is **NOT** necessarily uniform across the domain.

 ---------------
 Explicit Filter